-In May 2002 Baker, along with scores of European academics, signed an open letter, published in Britain's Guardian newspaper, calling for a moratorium on all cultural and research links with Israel until the Israeli government abided by (unspecified) UN resolutions and resumed peace negotiations with Yasser Arafat.
+In May 2002 Baker joined scores of European academics in signing an open letter, published in Britain's Guardian newspaper, calling for a moratorium on all cultural and research interaction with Israeli institutions until such time as the government of Israel agreed to abide by various (unspecified) United Nations resolutions, and to resume peace negotiations with Yasser Arafat.
 The petition was organized and published during a time when Palestinian suicide bombings against Israel were occurring with great regularity.
-Baker, however, characterized it as a period of “sharp rise in the level of atrocities committed against the Palestinian population in the West Bank and Gaza.”
+But Baker, for her part, characterized it as a period of “sharp rise in the level of atrocities committed against the Palestinian population in the West Bank and Gaza.”

 Baker stirred controversy in June 2002 when she dismissed a pair of individuals from the boards of her two journals—The Translator and Translation Studies Abstracts—solely because both of those individuals were “affiliated to ...
 Israeli institution[s],” namely Bar-Ilan University and Tel Aviv University.
 Baker also announced that thenceforth, The Translator would no longer accept “articles or book reviews authored or co-authored” by scholars with ties to Israel; that books originating from her own private publishing house (St. Jerome) would no longer be sold to Israeli institutions; and that “no conferences hosted or (co-)organized by an Israeli research institute will be announced in the conference diary.”